 Tactical Lever Action Rifle Calibers

-Lever actions can also be chambered to take smaller pistol cartridges too, such as .357 Magnum/.38 Special, .44 Magnum, and .45 Long Colt.
-Each one offers substantially less recoil, plus their smaller size usually comes with a greater magazine capacity too.
+Lever actions can also chamber pistol cartridges like .357 Magnum/.38 Special, .44 Magnum, and .45 Long Colt.
+These have much less felt recoil, making them easier and more comfortable to shoot.
+Plus, their smaller size usually gives the rifle a greater magazine capacity too.

 Which Caliber Should You Choose